A uterine septum divides the uterus into two cavities and prevent pregnancy.

 Most fertility specialists recommend that uterine septum be surgically treated.
 A minimally invasive procedure called hysteroscopic metroplasty (or septum resection) is an effective option that doesn’t require abdominal incisions, especially for smaller septums.
 Occasionally for larger septums, the hysteroscopy is coupled with a laparoscopy so that both the inside and outside of the uterus can be visualized simultaneously.
 Both procedures are performed under general anesthesia.
 Surgical solutions for uterine septum have been shown to increase pregnancy and live birth rates in previously infertile patients.

 If diagnostic testing reveals that you have uterine septum, Dr. Susan Hudson has the skill and expertise to treat your condition and help you get closer to your dream of having a family.
-Trust the team of experts at Texas Fertility Center of New Braunfels – call today!
+Trust the team of experts at Texas Fertility Center New Braunfels – contact us today!